ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/power-bi-faq.md

 <!-- 18 -->
 ### Are there plans to have a mirror on the Azure SQL Database instance, which I can connect to directly?

-Ne.
-Not at this point.
+Číslo  Not at this point.
 You can only communicate with Business Central through APIs.

 <!-- 19 -->
 ### Loading data from Business Central web services seems slow.
 Is there any way to get data directly from the SQL database table?

-Ne.
-Direct access to the database isn't possible, but switching to API pages (when the new connector available) will help greatly.
+Číslo  Direct access to the database isn't possible, but switching to API pages (when the new connector available) will help greatly.

 ## [Advanced](#tab/advanced)
 <!-- 1 -->